kodekloudhub/golang/docs/02-data-types-and-variables/03-variables.md

     > Line 11

-    Variable `c` is decalred in an inner block.
+    Variable `c` is declared in an inner block.
 Line 11 is trying to use `c` from an outer block, which as we discovered in Q7 is illegal.

     </details>
     </details>